BrendonONeill/BugTrackingAppV2/README.md

 - Fixed a bug with login page.
 - Prevented Email dup's.
 - Delet user card feedback on UI.
-- Bug with cookie notice.
+- Bug with cookie notice needed to fix the time to expire.

 ## Researching
 - Write omments on others bugs with a clean UI that doesn't look out of place.
 - Best way to deal with soft deleted bugs.

-## Bugs
-- Need to fix a bug with getting users information when in production.